-Sabin is the site of a super active and robust International Baccalaureate (IB) program, led by the talented coordinator Sacha Luria.
+Sabin is the site of an active and robust International Baccalaureate (IB) program.
 Much more than a set of concepts, Sabin's IB program has deep impact on the specific curriculum and classroom discussion that our students experience every day.
 The IB program’s content reaches beyond PPS and state-wide standards.

 The International Baccalaureate (IB) program is a curriculum committed to developing students as caring, active participants in a lifelong journey of learning.
 The program promotes global citizenship, intercultural understanding, and respect for the planet.
 More than just a plan of study, the Sabin IB program is a framework and philosophy that facilitates guided structured inquiry and challenges students to think for themselves and take responsibility for their learning as they explore local and global issues in real-life contexts.

 The PTA is proud to help support IB with a range of events throughout the year (e.g., Mt.
 Readmore and Run for Sabin School, among others) which provide funding for IB resources and development.

 **Are you curious about how IB curriculum in integrated into our classrooms?

 **Are you interested in how it facilitates a deep and connected understanding of things, beyond the state standards?